tsloughter/erldns/README.markdown

 ## Metrics

-Folsom is used to gather runtime metrics and statistics.
+OpenCensus is used to gather runtime metrics and statistics.

-There is an HTTP API for querying metric data available at https://github.com/dnsimple/erldns-metrics

 ## Admin